DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

-# Setup the Data

-Follow the instructions to download the **AML** dataset and set up your data as described in the **[Datasets](../README.md#datasets)** section.
-That section explains how to download the raw data, preprocess it, and create train/validation/test splits.

----

 # Running the Demos (10 epochs)

 In our **paper experiments**, models are trained for **up to 500 epochs** with **early stopping** (training may halt earlier).